 To visit these mysterious paths, all you need to do is equip yourself with hiking gear, a hat, water and snacks, and choose where to start.

-The vie cave can be reached from Sorano, Sovano and Pitigliano, which have picturesque medieval town centers that are worth exploring.
+The vie cave can be reached from Sorano, Sovana and Pitigliano, picturesque Italian medieval towns that are all worth exploring.

 A popular day trip from the nearby city of Naples, Herculaneum is one of the most impressive and valuable historical landmarks in Italy.